-Please note that the English language requirements for the Delft-based MSc, joint MSc and PhD programme may be different.
+Please note that the English language requirements for the Delft-based MSc, joint MSc and PhD programmes may be different.
 For the requirements for a joint programme, please check the website of the specific programme.

 English language requirements MSc Programmes

 If you would like to study at IHE Delft, there are fixed English-language requirements which you need to fulfil.
 You must have a recognised English qualification aligned with CEFR level B2 to successfully apply.
-The main certificates and minimum scores accepted are given below.
+The certificates and minimum scores accepted are given below.
 Test results must be dated within 24 months prior to your application.
 Please note that an English Proficiency Statement from your University, confirming that English was the language of instruction, does not replace the English language test that we request.

 The following are the minimum English test scores for admission:

-- A total score lower than 6.0 is not accepted, even if the CEFR level score is B2
+- A total score lower than 6.0 is not accepted, even if the CEFR level score is B2.

 - TOEFL internet-based test iBT: 80 overall and minimum score 17 for writing

-Note: The ITP is not accepted
+1) The ITP is not accepted

 Cambridge ESOL (English for Speakers of Other Languages)

-- Certificate of Advanced English CAE (or C1 Advanced): 160/Level B2 (also grades A/B/C)
+- Certificate of Advanced English CAE (or C1/Advanced): grades A/B/C

-- First Certificate in English FCE (or B2 First) 160/Grade C (also grades A/B)
+- First Certificate in English FCE (or B2/First): 160/Grade C (also grades A/B)